What is Corporate Social Responsibility (CSR)?

 Although corporate social responsibility is a very broad concept that is understood and implemented differently by each firm, the underlying idea of CSR is to operate in an economically, socially, and environmentally sustainable manner.

 Generally, corporate social responsibility initiatives are categorized as follows:

 1. Environmental responsibility

-Environmental responsibility initiatives aim at reducing pollution and greenhouse gas emissions, and the sustainable use of natural resources.
+Environmental responsibility initiatives aim to reduce pollution and greenhouse gas emissions and the sustainable use of natural resources.